Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 And just after that, she desperately tries to convince them that she's not bitten and they don't need to kill her, then gets locked in the shed so they can make sure she doesn't turn.

 Speaking of the impromptu arm surgery during the last stitch she... aims badly and ends up just pricking the needle into her flesh instead of through the wound like it's supposed to be.
 So she has wriggle it around inside of her arm and re-adjust it so it's aligned with the wound.
-Imagine how much it would to hurt to move a razor-sharp object around even a little inside your arm and then afterwards she still has to pierce the other side of the wound and she still has to pierce the other side of the wound as well.
+Imagine how much it would hurt to move a razor-sharp object around even a little inside your arm and then afterwards she still has to pierce the other side of the wound as well.
 She really is as tough as nails.

 He doesn't hold a gun to Clem's head if Clem decides to go outside and seek Kenny's assistance.
 But in that case he holds a gun to Alvin's head instead, and if you don't talk Kenny out of making the shot, Carver will get hit in the shoulder but then stand back up and kill Alvin right in front of his wife Rebecca.